Wanling Cai

 [Publisher]

-1. Yucheng Jin*, Wanling Cai*, Li Chen, Yizhe Zhang, Gavin Doherty, and Tonglin Jiang.
+2. Yucheng Jin*, Wanling Cai*, Li Chen, Yizhe Zhang, Gavin Doherty, and Tonglin Jiang.
 Exploring the Design of Generative AI in Supporting Music-based Reminiscence for Older Adults.
-In: Proceedings of the 42nd ACM Conference on Human Factors in Computing Systems (CHI’24), Honolulu, Hawaii, USA, May 11-16, 2024. (to appear)
+In: Proceedings of the 42nd ACM Conference on Human Factors in Computing Systems (CHI’24), Honolulu, Hawaii, USA, May 11-16, 2024.

 [Paper] [Video]

-3. Wanling Cai, Yucheng Jin, and Li Chen.
+4. Wanling Cai, Yucheng Jin, and Li Chen.
 Impacts of Personal Characteristics on User Trust in Conversational Recommender Systems.
-In: Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (CHI' 22), New Orleans, LA, April 30-May 5, 2022.
-[Honourable Mention Award]
+In: Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (CHI'22), New Orleans, LA, April 30–May 5, 2022.

 [Paper] [Slides] [Video]

-6. Wanling Cai and Li Chen.
+7. Wanling Cai and Li Chen.
 Predicting User Intents and Satisfaction with Dialogue-based Conversational Recommendations.
 In: Proceedings of 28th ACM Conference on User Modeling, Adaptation and Personalization (UMAP' 20), Genoa, Italy, July 14-17, 2020.
-[Best Student Paper Award]

 [Paper] [Slides] [Poster]